 Lexical tips on writing a research paper in college

 Academic papers are different from your everyday speech or the things you usually write on the internet.
 Compared to everything else, academic writing is based on formality and objectivity, which you need to demonstrate in your essay or paper.
 Thus, there are certain rules.
 The basic ones are understandable and easy to follow.
+But even with simples ones problems may appear.
+If you just don’t feel confident enough – buy papers online for college and we will deal with it.

 First and foremost, do not use colloquial phrases or contractions.
-You want your writing to look serious and credible, and use of such words may undermine it.
+You want your writing to look serious and credible, and the use of such words may undermine it.
 It is also about phrasal verbs.
 It is better to avoid those and find specific ones for everything you wish to elaborate on.
 The reason is that academic writing must be objective, which is why it is important to use words with narrow denotative meaning.
 It reduces the ambiguity of what you state.

 Second, try to use only the third person in writing.
 Again, it is to do with the objectivity and credibility of the work.
 “The evidence suggests…” works better than, “I think…” The first person doesn’t work because it is subjective and the second person is better to be avoided, as it may appear as a bias.
 In a paper, you make a logical appeal, not a personal one.